 Impact statement:

 The potential impact from the proposed scheme of work is multifaceted and affects numerous areas of society.
 On the one hand, as a direct result of the work, we will distribute a novel software package allowing researchers the ability, for the first time, to apply powerful phylodynamic techniques to investigate epidemiological questions about an important group of human pathogens.
-This has the potential to greatly improve our understanding of the selection pressures that pathogens, such as the pneumococcus and N.meningitidis, are exposed to through our own clinical interventions.
+This has the potential to greatly improve our understanding of the selection pressures that pathogens, such as the pneumococcus and the meningococcus, are exposed to through our own clinical interventions.
 Given our previous work has highlighted how resistance genes seen in these pathogens are spread across bacterial taxa, further work understanding how these resistance genes evolve has potential to mitigate the development of resistance in a whole range of bacterial pathogens.

+Furthermore given the increasing use of WGS data by public health bodies for surveillance, this fast streamlined tool will allow for greater analysis of these datasets by non-experts unfamiliar with the gamut of Bayesian tools which are incorporated our methodology.
+Our decision to decision to use an ML framework for inference means these results will be produced rapidly allowing for weekly updates in reports on the spread of resistance and potential hotspots of resistance development.

 As well as producing a powerful tool to be disseminated publicly, this work will also tease apart the link between antibiotic consumption and antibiotic resistance developing within the pneumococcus.
 This work will directly impact policy surrounding the consumption of antibiotics.
 We aim to liaise directly with the German department of Health, the Bundesgesundheitsministerium, about our findings, whilst also communicating effectively with the press to increase public awareness about antibiotic consumption and antibiotic resistance.

 References